Moving from Los Angeles

 2 weeks out

 Confirm pickup window.
-File change-of-address with USPS.
+File change of address with USPS.
 Set up utilities at your Las Vegas home.
 Start packing non-essentials.

 Move week + delivery